Top

 15h00 - Arrival in Ollantaytambo, from here we drop you off to take the scenic train to Aguas Calientes solo.
 Have no fear we will make all arrangements for your hotel and tour of the lost city of the Incas.

-If however you would like your photographer guide to attending with you to compliment your visit to Machu Picchu let us know and we can provide this as an optional add-on as your local guide at the site will not be a photographer.
+If however, you would like your photographer guide to attend with you to complement your visit to Machu Picchu let us know and we can provide this as an optional add-on as your local guide at the site will not be a photographer.

 17h00 - Arrival in Aguas Calientes, check into your hotel, and have free time to relax and explore the town.